Georgia (country): Names of Georgia

 Ancient Greeks (Strabo, Herodotus, Plutarch, Homer, etc.) and Romans (Titus Livius, Tacitus, etc.) referred to early western Georgians as Colchians and eastern Georgians as Iberians (Iberoi, Ἰβηροι in some Greek sources).

 The first mention of the name Georgia is in Italian on the mappa mundi of Pietro Vesconte dated 1320.
 At the early stage of its appearance in the Latin world, the name was often spelled Jorgia.
-Lore-based theories were given by traveller Jacques de Vitry, who explained the name's origin by the popularity of St. George among Georgians, while Jean Chardin thought that Georgia came from the Greek γεωργός ('tiller of the land').
+Lore-based theories were given by traveller Jacques de Vitry, who explained the name's origin by the popularity of Saint George among Georgians, while Jean Chardin thought that Georgia came from the Greek γεωργός ('tiller of the land').

-Modern scholarship generally derives the name Georgia from the Persian term Gurj (گرج), a historical ethnonym for Georgians.
+Modern scholarship generally derives the name from the Persian term Gurj (گرج), a historical ethnonym for Georgians.
 The ultimate origin of this term is debated, though it may be connected to gurğān, a region name meaning "land of wolves."
 From Persian, the term was borrowed into Byzantine Greek, Slavic, and later Western European languages.
-The adoption of the term Georgia in Western Europe coincided with increased contact during the Crusades and trade through Black Sea ports controlled by Genoese merchants.
-The association with St. George, a popular figure in medieval Christendom, may have reinforced the exonym's appeal in Latin Europe.
+Its incorporation into their languages was also because of its similarity to Saint George.
+The adoption of the term in Western Europe coincided with increased contact during the Crusades and trade through Black Sea ports controlled by Genoese merchants.
+The association with Saint George, a popular figure in medieval Christendom, may have reinforced the exonym's appeal in Latin Europe.

-The native name is Sakartvelo (საქართველო; 'land of Kartvelians'), derived from the core central Georgian region of Kartli, recorded from the 9th century, and in extended usage referring to the entire medieval Kingdom of Georgia prior to the 13th century.
+The native name is Sakartvelo (საქართველო; 'land of Kartvelians'), derived from the Kartli region, recorded from the 9th century and in extended usage referring to the entire medieval Kingdom of Georgia prior to the 13th century.
 The Georgian circumfix sa-X-o is a standard geographic construction designating 'the area where X dwell', where X is an ethnonym.
 The self-designation used by ethnic Georgians is Kartvelebi (ქართველები, i.e. 'Kartvelians'), first attested in the Umm Leisun inscription found in the Old City of Jerusalem, dated to the 5th or 6th century.

-The medieval Georgian Chronicles present an eponymous ancestor of the Kartvelians, Kartlos, a great-grandson of Japheth who medieval chroniclers believed to have been the root of the local name of their kingdom.
+The medieval Georgian Chronicles present an eponymous ancestor of the Kartvelians, Kartlos, a great-grandson of Japheth whom medieval chroniclers believed to have been the root of the local name of their kingdom.
 However, scholars agree that the word Kartli is derived from the Karts, a proto-Kartvelian tribe that emerged as a dominant regional group in ancient times.
 The name Sakartvelo (საქართველო) consists of two parts.
-Its root, kartvel-i (ქართველ-ი), specifies an inhabitant of the core central-eastern Georgian region of Kartli, or Iberia as it is known in sources of the Eastern Roman Empire.
+Its root, kartvel-i (ქართველ-ი), specifies an inhabitant of Kartli, or Iberia as it is known in sources of the Eastern Roman Empire.